bitvijays/bitvijays.github.io/source/_posts/2015-04-09-learning-from-the-field-intelligence-gathering.markdown

 Also, A patch to allow a user to override the TCP Window size in SYN scan was just posted to the <a href="http://seclists.org/nmap-dev/2015/q3/52">Nmap Development List</a>.

 <br><br>
 By default, nmap scans the 1000 most popular ports of each protocol ( gathered by scanning million of IP address).
 Scanning 1000 ports in an unknown environment with 16 million IP Address could be challenging.
 Nmap also provides -F Fast scan option which scans the 100 most common ports in each protocol.
-Otherwise it also provides --top-ports to specify an arbitary number of ports.
+Otherwise it also provides --top-ports to specify an arbitrary number of ports.
 <br><br>
 So, How do we know what are the ports scanned with --top-ports option.
 This could be found by
 ```